ItsMeNiV/GSX-Manager/README.md

 # GSX-Manager
-Small utility Application to help you kepp overview and manage your GSX profiles.
+Small utility Application to help you keep overview and manage your GSX profiles.